Annapolis and Elk Ridge Railroad: Reorganization

+Subsidiary

-In 1903, the AW&B was purchased by the WB&A and reopened in 1908 as an electric interurban line.
+In 1903, the AW&B was purchased by the WB&A and in 1907, the WB&A began to transform the AW&B into an electric interurban and merge the two.
+The AW&B was closed and then reopened in 1908 with electric passenger rail between Naval Academy Junction and Annapolis and steam engines used to haul freight.
+Later, the line west of Naval Academy Junction was electrified as well and steam trains disappeared.

+The AW&B had a small railyard just west of the West Street Station and by 1908 the tracks continued past the West Street Station to follow a loop through downtown Annapolis to a ferry slip on Spa Creek where a ferry connected to Claiborne, MD on the Eastern Shore and the Baltimore, Chesapeake and Atlantic Railway.
+By 1910 the ferry connection to Claiborne was gone.

+South Shore Line

 In 1921, the WB&A also acquired the Baltimore & Annapolis Short Line.
 After the acquisition the AW&B trackage was termed the South Shore Division, and the Short Line was called the North Shore Division.
+In Annapolis, the South Shore Line connected with both the North Shore Line and the A&BR at Bay Ridge Junction.

 World War I

-In 1917, as the U.S. entered World War I the railroad interests in the area persuaded the U.S. Army to acquire land and open a training facility in the area roughly bounded by the B&O Washington Branch on the west, the Pennsylvania Railroad on the east, and the South Shore line of the WB&A to the south.
-The installation was named Camp Meade and was supposed to be a temporary facility, used only for the duration of the war.
-Fort Meade became a permanent establishment in 1928 and is still in use today.
+There was little traffic over the west end of the line until 1917 when the U.S. entered World War I. At that time the railroad interests in the area persuaded the U.S. Army to acquire land and open a training facility in the area roughly bounded by the B&O Washington Branch on the west, the Pennsylvania Railroad-controlled Philadelphia, Baltimore and Washington Railroad on the east.
+It was situated around the WB&A stations at Harmans, Disney, and Portland.
+This would become Camp Meade.
+Several new tracks were extended onto post, including a line which ran north along Midway Branch almost to Mapes Road; two sidings at Disney and Admiral; and tracks of the P.P.&W.RR.
+The installation was supposed to be a temporary facility, used only for the duration of the war, but it became Fort Meade, a permanent establishment, in 1928 and is still in use today.
 The WB&A saw record traffic during this time as a result of freight and passenger service to the camp.
 In 1918, the railroad system carried 5,946,697 paying passengers.

-End of the Line
+End of the line

 In 1931, during the Great Depression, the WB&A went into receivership.
 The rise of the automobile marked the end of the WB&A, along with most other electric interurbans.
 The system remained in operation for four more years until operation officially ceased on August 20, 1935.
 The WB&A was sold at public auction with scrap dealers buying most of the rolling stock.
 In 1935 the vast majority of the South Shore division was abandoned and sold for scrap.
-The portion between Annapolis Junction and Odenton was purchased and operated by the B&O to serve Fort Meade until, sometime before 1981, it too was removed.
-This left only the junction tracks at Annapolis Junction—now part of an aggregates terminal.